 In a close second comes the K&M Guardian multi-guitar stand, which offers an excellent option for players who like to change their instruments frequently.
 It boasts rock-solid build quality, feeling very robust whilst you can also fold it up and take it with you to the studio or to your next gig.

 Alternatively, the Hercules GS414B offers the benefits of free-standing storage, balancing portability with strong construction, and means – in the best way possible – your guitars are going nowhere fast.

-Best guitar stands and guitar hangers: buying advice
+Best guitar stands and guitar hangers: Product guide

 Choosing a guitar stand or hanger isn’t something most people would want to spend too long thinking about.
 After all, it only has one job to do, and ideally you never want to think about it again.
 With that in mind, the Hercules Stands GSP39WB Plus might be the perfect choice.

 The Hercules is a wall hanging, single guitar holder, with a neat locking system to keep your guitar firmly in place.
 We particularly liked the general non-nonsense vibe here; it’s reliable, sturdy, and isn’t about to go dropping your prized guitar any time soon.

 If space is an issue, a stand capable of holding multiple guitars together might be the answer for you.
 Yet at the cheaper end, some multi-guitar stands look like they wouldn’t survive a strong gust of wind.
 Not so the K&M Guardian series, which holds up to five guitars and looks like it’d survive a bomb blast.

 The Guardian uses a special non-marring plastic, which means it will resist all those scuffs and scrapes, and we liked the way it could be folded down to make it easier to transport from studio to stage.